Noel Bremond – MSc Counselling Psychology, MBACP

 Our first session

 I will give you a written agreement which outlines confidentiality, privacy and the legal aspects of our work, then ask you to read, accept and sign it before we can gently start to discuss what's brought you to counselling.
 The agreement does not in any way commit you to our work; it simply provides the framework for it.

 Training, qualifications & experience

 Master of Science degree in Counselling Psychology.
-Over three years' experience gained in the NHS and with a mental health charity.
+Nearly 4 years' experience gained in the NHS and with a mental health charity.
 Significant prior experience in people-facing roles in the private sector.

 Areas of counselling I deal with